Peter-Fun/Pokemon_API/README.md

 The following REQUIRED features are completed:

-- [x] Make an API call to an API of your choice using AsyncHTTPClient
-- [x] Implement a RecyclerView to display a list of entries from the API
+- [x] App contains a RecyclerView that displays a list of scrollable data
-- [x] Display at least three (3) pieces of data for each RecyclerView item
+- [x] App displays at least two (2) pieces of data for each RecyclerView item
+- [x] Use a downloadable font with custom color and size
+- [x] Modify the theme of the app in `themes.xml`
+- [x] Define and apply at least one style in `styles.xml`

 The following STRETCH features are implemented:

-- [ ] Add a UI element for the user to interact with API further
+- [ ] Update the night theme to use different versions of styles when in dark mode
-- [ ] Show a `Toast` or `Snackbar` when an item is clicked
+- [ ] Use different drawables when in dark mode
-- [ ] Add item dividers with `DividerItemDecoration`

 The following EXTRA features are implemented: